scds/rdm-best-practices/topics/1-dmp.md

 <!-- Text content format for your lessons if you don't want to rely on videos, or want to provide another format of learning consumption. -->
 ## What is a Data Management Plan?

 A Data Management Plan (DMP) is a living document describing your plan for how you will manage your research data.
 As a living document, this will be something you'll work with as you go through your research process and adapt as things change during your research.

-The best time to start making your DMP is at the start of your research so that it can be a proactive process that helps you anticipate and identify opportunities and challenges in managing your data before those opportunities and challenges emerge.
+The best time to start making your DMP is at the start of your research.
+It's meant to be proactive process that helps you anticipate and identify opportunities and challenges in managing your data before they emerge so that you're under a little less pressure during your research.

-A DMP can help you figure out where you're going to store and how you're going to secure your data before you actually get that data so that you're under a little less pressure during your research.
+A good DMP covers covers the management of data both **during** the active phases of your research, and **after** the completion of the research project.

-One important thing to mention about DMPs is that some research funders require grant applicants to submit a DMP.
+Some research funders require grant applicants to submit a DMP.
 In the US, the National Science Foundation (NSF) and the National Institutes for Health (NIH) both require DMPs (or a variant) to be submitted with the grant application.
 Wellcome Trust in the UK also requires a DMP, as well as a lot of the other European funders.
-Recently, the Tri-Agency (SSHRC, NSERC, CIHR)​ have started requiring DMPs as part of grant applications.
+Recently, the Tri-Agency (SSHRC, NSERC, CIHR)​ have also started requiring DMPs as part of grant applications.

 ## What goes in a Data Management Plan?